jethornton/mesact1/README.md

 # mesact

+The Mesa Configuration Tool 1.x.x is being redesigned from the ground up and is replaced by the Mesa Configuration Tool 2.x.x

 Update the Mesa Configuraton Tool does not change any additions to the ini file by the user.
 New sections, key-values and comments are preserved when updating.